Image

 The Urban Agenda for the EU will contribute to enhancing the knowledge base on urban issues and exchange of best practices and knowledge.
 Reliable data is important for portraying the diversity of structures and tasks of Urban Authorities, for evidence-based urban policy making, as well as for providing tailor-made solutions to major challenges.
 Knowledge on how Urban Areas evolve is fragmented and successful experiences can be better exploited.
 Initiatives taken in this context will be in accordance with the relevant EU legislation on data protection, the reuse of public sector information and the promotion of big, linked and open data.

-The existing Partnerships have been launched in several steps:
+The Thematic Partnerships have been launched in several steps since 2016:

 Which organisations have already been part of the Urban Agenda for the EU?